genai-impact/ecologits/docs/index.md

 ```

 1. You don't need to change your code when making a request! :tada:
 2. Total estimated energy consumption for the request in kilowatt-hour (kWh).
+You can expect an interval, see [exemple here](tutorial/impacts.md#example-with-a-rangevalue).
 3. Total estimated greenhouse gas emissions for the request in kilogram of CO2 equivalent (kgCO2eq).
+You can expect an interval, see [exemple here](tutorial/impacts.md#example-with-a-rangevalue).
 4. For `gpt-4o-mini`, you can expect two warnings: [`model-arch-not-released`](tutorial/warnings_and_errors.md#model-arch-not-released) and [`model-arch-multimodal`](tutorial/warnings_and_errors.md#model-arch-multimodal).
 5. On this example you shouldn't get any errors.